I have been deeply involved in acupuncture and Chinese medicine since 1995 and have been practising professionally since

-I specialised in Classical and Japanese acupuncture, because these styles combine gentleness with great efficacy.
+I specialise in Classical and Japanese acupuncture, because these styles combine gentleness with great efficacy.

-My consultation style is respectful, client-centered and solution-focused.
-I prefer helping my clients make positive changes to excavating their problems.
+My consultation style is respectful, client-centred and solution-focused.
+I prefer helping you make positive changes to excavating old problems.

 Why I'm an acupuncturist

 Being an acupuncturist is not just a job for me, it's a vocation and a passion: I love to help people like you (yes, you, who are obviously interested enough to be reading this) regain their health and realise their potential.
 The theories behind acupuncture are very applicable to ‘real life’ and convey a deep understanding of human nature.
-A well-placed needle gives the composure, focus and energy that enables one to initiate positive changes while staying true to one’s own nature.
+A well-placed needle gives the composure, focus and energy that enables you to initiate positive changes while staying true to your own nature.

-When I see a patient, I do pay attention to how they present themselves in illness, but I am more interested in their potential for health and growth in every aspect of their lives – physical, mental, emotional, and even spiritual.
-The treatments I provide are aimed to help my clients move gracefully toward this state of perfect health and balance.
+When I see you as a client, I do pay attention to how you present yourself in illness, but I am actually more interested in your potential for health and growth in every aspect of your life – physical, mental, emotional, and even spiritual.
+The treatments I provide are aimed to help you move gracefully toward this state of perfect health and balance.
 Read more in treatment philosophy.

 Education and professional life

-I studied Western medicine (i.e. what a GP does) at the Samuel Hahnemann School in Bochum, Germany, and Classical Acupuncture and Japanese acupuncture at the renowned August Brodde School in Wuppertal, Germany.
+I studied Western (conventional) medicine at the Samuel Hahnemann School in Bochum, Germany, and Classical Acupuncture and Japanese acupuncture at the renowned August Brodde School in Wuppertal, Germany.
 In 2008, I completed my New Zealand Diploma of Acupuncture and Traditional Chinese Medicine.

 My continuing studies in Japanese Acupuncture have been with (among others) Stephen Birch (NL) and Junji Mizutani (CAN).
 I am training in Namakoshi Shiatsu with Pamela Meekings-Stewart.